mterczynski/snake-dom/README.md

 # Snake

-Snake game written with vanilla JS (with DOM used for rendering).
+Snake game written in vanilla JS (with DOM used for rendering).

 ## Controls